 In the previous posting, Miss Nelson was arriving at Union Station about to embark on her Graland journey.
 Both Mr. Toll and Mrs. Gorham have noted that Miss Nelson mentioned she would probably stay at the school for a year or two.
-Mrs. Gorham does mention that Miss Nelson did laugh at her remarks years later.
+Mrs. Gorham did mention that years later Miss Nelson did laugh at her remarks years.

 I must quote from Mr. Toll’s speech, for I love his remarkable sense of humor as he highlights the school’s “courting” of Miss Nelson: